Remote access to the Linux desktop with SSL encryption: x11vnc + SSVNC client

 First, an introduction.
-The guide covers the installation of the server (x11vnc) on a Debian Sid (unstable release), but the procedure is the same for Ubuntu and other Debian-based distribution with the appropriate changes to the commands to install the packages of interest.
-In addition, it is very important to remember that after you install the server, you must open TCP port of VNC (default 5900) on the firewall you may have installed on the server.
+The guide covers the installation of the server (x11vnc) on Debian Sid (unstable release), but the procedure is the same for Ubuntu and other Debian-based distribution with the appropriate changes to the commands to install the packages of interest.
+Also, it is very important to remember that after you install the server, you must open TCP port VNC (default 5900) on the firewall if installed on the server.
 Still, to be able to conveniently access from the outside (ie from the Internet) should evaluate to a free subscription with a service like Dyndns or no-ip that allow you to have a host name in network with our ADSL.
 At this point I would say that we are ready to start.

-x11vnc and openssl are present in repositories of debian and ubuntu and then just type the usual apt-get command in a terminal and logged in as root:
+x11vnc openssl and are present in repositories of debian and ubuntu and then just type the usual apt-get command in a terminal and logged in as user root:

 # Apt-get install x11vnc openssl

-The openssl package is needed to create encryption certificates to be used for remote connections protected by SSL.
+The openssl package is needed to create encryption certificates to use for remote connections protected by SSL.
 The next step will be to create certificates to be used for subsequent connections.
-I chose to use the most secure method, ie the use of a Certification Authority (henceforth CA) to sign the various certificates.
+I chose to use the most secure method, or the use of a Certification Authority (hereafter CA) to sign the various certificates.
 In this way we will be sure to use the client side of the original and not a counterfeit.
-Proceed with the creation of the certificate and key to our CA (be careful, you have to type these commands from a simple user and not as root!)
+Let's create the certificate and key to our CA (be careful, you have to type these commands from a simple user and not as root!)

-When you ran the command shown above, you will see that you will create all the necessary dir in your user's home dir and then you will be asked to enter a passphrase.
-It 's best to choose a password long and difficult and if you are anxious to forget, will you start using some soft of password management such as those of which I have spoken on other occasions.
-After typing your passphrase, you will be prompted us all the information concerning our CA. I will give you a small example of what you'll see on the terminal and what I've typed:
+When you have launched the command shown above, you will see that you will create all the necessary dir in your home dir of the user and then you will be asked to enter a passphrase.
+It 'a good idea to choose a password long and difficult and if you are anxious to forget it, think about starting to use some soft of password management such as those of which I have spoken on other occasions.
+After you type the passphrase, you will be prompted for all information regarding our CA. We carry a small sample of what you'll see on the terminal, and what I've typed:

 Enter PEM pass phrase: